The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 It seems like it might be possible to use Facter.load, but this could cause performance hits if we have to rescan facts several times in order to build out to the current dependency required, specifically if facts are doing external lookups.
 Yes, I could do some form of caching on external lookups, but if they only have to run once, it’s a much simpler problem to solve.

-#8 Updated by Andrew Forgue almost 3 years ago
+#8 Updated by Andrew Forgue over 5 years ago

 What if the fact depends on facts in different directories?
 How do you ensure those get loaded in the right order?
 IMHO, other facter issues aside I don’t think Facts should depend on load order, they should be located in a file with the name of the fact as the filename.
 Fact.value already searches the search path for factname.rb to load it.

-#9 Updated by Paul Nasrat almost 3 years ago
+#9 Updated by Paul Nasrat over 5 years ago

 The thinking for 2.0 is to completely rework the load system anyway, as noted by the reporter it is fragile and obtuse to fact developers.